-Portable suction is not utilized in the field on every call, and not on an everyday basis.
-However, when it is needed, it can make the difference between a patient that leaves the hospital and one who dies of aspiration pneumonia after a successful resuscitation.
+Portable suction is only utilized in the field on some calls and not on an everyday basis.
+However, when it is needed, it can make the difference between a patient that leaves the hospital and one who dies of aspiration pneumonia after successful resuscitation.

-You have decided that it is important to carry a portable suction unit, so naturally you want to select an effective product.
+You have decided it is important to carry a portable suction unit, so naturally, you want to select an effective product.
 Ask yourself the following questions during your selection process.

 1. What type of battery power do you need?

 You must be able to count on your equipment when you need it, and there are different types of reliable power sources available depending on how you intend to use suction in the field.
 Do you need a portable suction device that uses alkaline batteries so you can keep it in a bag and actively charging?
 If you prefer a wall-mounted device or require full-size suction with a larger canister, you might choose a device that uses rechargeable sealed lead acid batteries because you can easily keep them on charge.

 2. Can the device be activated quickly?

 3. Does the device have features that prevent mishaps?

-Emergency medical responders work in hectic environments and need to be able to focus on patients, not equipment.
-Is there a tubing strap to ensure that all your supplies are readily available?
+Emergency medical responders work in hectic environments and need to be able to focus on patients rather than equipment.
+Is there a tubing strap to ensure all your supplies are readily available?
 Is the canister inside a holder that will protect it from the rigors of field use?
-Unless you have specific vacuum requirements for procedures and intend to dial in specific vacuum levels, consider a device with a two position ‘no look’ regulator.
+Unless you have specific vacuum requirements for procedures and intend to dial in specific vacuum levels, consider a device with a two-position ‘no look’ regulator.

 4. How responsive is the device?

-Controls that respond at the touch of a finger and at the slight turn of a knob can save precious seconds.
+Controls that respond at the touch of a finger and the slight turn of a knob can save precious seconds.
 Test the unit you are considering.
 Will the controls be easily functional in the field?

 5. How long can the device run continuously?